AbstractSDK/templates/README.md

 You can test the module using the different provided methods.

 1. **Integration testing:** We provide an integration testing setup in both contracts.
 The App tests can be found here [here](./contracts/app/tests/integration.rs).
 You can re-use the setup provided in this file to test different execution and query entry-points of your module.
 Once you are satisfied with the results you can try publishing it to a real chain.
-2. **Local Daemon (Optional):** Once you have confirmed that your module works as expected you can spin up a local node and deploy Abstract + your app onto the chain.
-You need [Docker](https://www.docker.com/) installed for this step.
-You can do this by running the [test-local](./contracts/app/examples/test-local.rs) example, which uses a locally running juno daemon to deploy to.
-You can setup local juno using `just juno-local` command.
-At this point you can also test your front-end with the contracts.

 Once testing is done you can attempt an actual deployment on test and mainnet.